raeef96/Devops_tutorial/executable-tutorial/npm-security/finish.md

 By keeping your dependencies secure, you contribute to the overall safety and reliability of your software, helping to prevent issues from reaching production.

-Did you find our hidden Easter egg? 🥚🔍 Be sure to read everything very carefully, especially step 5!
+Easter egg: Did you find our hidden egg? 🥚🔍 Be sure to read everything very carefully, especially step 5!

 Thanks! 😊